 Sharing something that you created using one of my tutorials or ideas.
 If you use one of my tutorials to create a work of art and your result bears substantial similarity, it would be great if you would credit me and tag @ScratchmadeJournal when sharing the piece on social media.
 Please show the same courtesy with my palette color ideas, etc. Again, profiting from these creations may fall under copyright jurisdiction.

 Sharing paid printables with anyone in your single-family household.
 In other words, I’m fine with multiple copies for use with your child and/or spouse provided that they live with you.
 Please refer family & friends to Scratchmade Journal so they can download their own.
 If you’re interested in making multiple copies for an educational group or class, please contact me or see my educational discounts in my store.
 Sharing a link or pin to the blog post or store item where the printable is featured is just fine.

-Using my palette ideas & color information to create your own palette.* I share information and ideas to inspire you to create your own perfect palette.
+Using my palette ideas & color information to create your own palette.
+I share information and ideas to inspire you to create your own perfect palette.
 However, if you love one of my palettes exactly as it is, well awesome!
-You’re always welcome to recreate it, but I spend weeks and months developing each and every palette, so please don’t publish it as if it’s your own creation.
+You’re always welcome to recreate it, but I spend weeks and months developing each and every palette, so it would be very nice if you would credit me.
 If you’re interested in purchasing my exact palette, you can see it here.